top of page

 Strategies for Managing Fatigue

-Understand and Respect Sensory Needs: Identifying sensory triggers and creating environments that minimize sensory overload is crucial.
+• Understand and Respect Sensory Needs: Identifying sensory triggers and creating environments that minimize sensory overload is crucial.
 Noise-canceling headphones, dim lighting, or calming spaces can make a significant difference in managing sensory fatigue.
+Additionally, providing safe opportunities to engage in sensory seeking behaviors can be helpful.

-Develop Routines: Establishing predictable routines can help reduce the cognitive load of decision-making and create a sense of stability.
+• Develop Routines: Establishing predictable routines can help reduce the cognitive load of decision-making and create a sense of stability.
 For individuals with ADHD, using tools for reminders and time management, or visual schedules can be helpful.
+Also, providing flexibility to disengage from some routine tasks when capacity is low can be a helpful strategy.

-Address Sleep Challenges: Developing consistent sleep hygiene practices, such as maintaining a regular sleep schedule, reducing screen time before bed, and creating a calming bedtime routine, can improve sleep quality and reduce fatigue.
+• Address Sleep Challenges: Developing consistent sleep hygiene practices, such as maintaining a regular sleep schedule, reducing screen time before bed, and creating a calming bedtime routine, can improve sleep quality and reduce fatigue.
+Sensory stimulation or deprivation at sleep time can help downregulate a person's nervous system and ease them into a restful state.

 Cultivating Compassion for Fatigue